pola-rs/polars/docs/user-guide/expressions/numpy.md

 Polars expressions support NumPy [ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
 See [here](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) for a list on all supported numpy functions.
 Additionally, SciPy offers a wide host of ufuncs.
 Specifically, the [scipy.special](https://docs.scipy.org/doc/scipy/reference/special.html#module-scipy.special) namespace has ufunc versions of many (possibly most) of what is available under stats.

-This means that if a function is not provided by Polars, we can use NumPy and we still have fast columnar operation through the NumPy API.
+This means that if a function is not provided by Polars, we can use NumPy and we still have fast columnar operation through the NumPy API. ufuncs have a hook that diverts their own execution when one of its inputs is a class with the [__array_ufunc__](https://numpy.org/doc/stable/reference/arrays.classes.html#special-attributes-and-methods) method.
+Polars Expr class has this method which allows ufuncs to be input directly in a context (`select`, `with_columns`, `agg`) with relevant expressions as the input.
+This syntax extends even to multiple input functions.

 ### Example